Cherry vs Pimento: Texture Decides the Swap

 For practical guidance on transplant pepper seedlings outdoors, wait until nighttime temps stay consistently above 55°F. Pimentos are sensitive to cold snaps even after establishment.

-Full sun is non-negotiable — at least 6–8 hours daily.
-Well-drained soil with a pH around **6.
+Give pimento plants steady direct sun for about 6 to 8 hours daily.
+Well-drained soil with a pH around 6.

 Spain's role in pimento cultivation dates to at least the 16th century, when C. annuum varieties brought from the Americas were selectively grown for sweetness rather than heat.
 The pimento became particularly associated with the Extremadura and Murcia regions, where it was dried and ground into pimentón - the smoked paprika that defines Spanish cooking.